Free Snow Removal Software,

 How does ice management and salt-application pricing work in Menutize?

-Does Menutize do GPS truck tracking or fleet routing?
+Does Menutize do GPS truck tracking, route optimization, or fleet routing?

 How does the automated Google review request work?